-How Cabinet Refacing in Washington DC Works with Historic Homes
+Why Cabinet Refacing Is Different in Historic Washington, DC Homes

 cabinet refacing

 Washington, DC is full of classic homes with rich architectural details, and many homeowners want their kitchens to reflect both history and comfort.
 Cabinet refacing is often the right choice for these properties when an update is needed but the goal is to hold onto original character.
-It lets us bring in refreshed finishes without pulling out all the original bones of the space.
+It allows refreshed finishes to be introduced without removing the original bones of the space.

-Refacing cabinets in a historic property means we rarely deal with cookie-cutter shapes or standard materials.
+Refacing cabinets in a historic property rarely involves cookie-cutter shapes or standard materials.
 Everything from the cabinet dimensions to the wall surfaces can be different from what’s found in new builds.

 • Older cabinets often have irregular sizes or deeper frames that don’t match modern refacing kits

-• Many of them are built directly into uneven plaster walls, which means we have to blend new doors and veneers precisely
+• Many of them are built directly into uneven plaster walls, which requires new doors and veneers to be blended precisely

 • Trim and decorative details like rosettes or crown molding may need to be preserved or custom-matched so the update doesn’t feel out of place

 Working in older kitchens requires more than just installing new doors.
-We deal with past repairs, previous paint jobs, and building materials that aren’t common anymore.
+Professionals often deal with past repairs, previous paint jobs, and building materials that aren’t common anymore.

-• Tight layouts, bulkheads, or uneven corners often mean we need creative cabinet configurations
+• Tight layouts, bulkheads, or uneven corners often require more creative cabinet configurations.

 • Many homes have thick plaster and old lath walls, which require a softer touch when applying new veneers